beta-j/SANS-Holiday-Hack-Challenge-2023/OBJECTIVE 18 - The Captain's Comms .md

 -----END PRIVATE KEY-----
 ```

 Armed with the Public/Private key pair we can use [jwt.io](https://jwt.io) to create a new JWT for the administrator role.
 We just need to guess at what that role might be called.
-There are plenty of hints for this in the Captain’s Journal which lead us to understnd that the administrator’s role is called `GeeseIslandsSuperChiefCommunicationsOfficer`.
+There are plenty of hints for this in the [Captain’s Log](Assets/captains-Log.png) which lead us to understnd that the administrator’s role is called `GeeseIslandsSuperChiefCommunicationsOfficer`.

 Using jwt.io create, encode and sign the following token:
 ```